5k Ratings

 - Products and shipments arriving damaged to the warehouse during transit

-- A product in distribution can be recalled and cost the warehouse and company a loss of income
+- A product in distribution can be recalled, which costs the warehouse and company a loss of income.

 These are just a few examples of what Warehouse insurance can protect your business from.